About babysitters

 Babysitting fees

-If the babysitter has the qualifications listed above, they might expect a higher rate of pay.
+If the babysitter has a lot of experience or qualifications, they might expect a higher rate of pay.
+Be prepared to negotiate a fair rate.
 You can use the Miscellaneous Award as a guide for what to pay your babysitter, taking into account the babysitter’s age and experience.